Active-CSS/active-css/README.md

 What if CSS could not only do :hover, but also all the DOM events like :click, :mouseover, etc.?

-Just that alone would be a majot game-changer for web development.
+Just that alone would be a major game-changer for web development.
 That was version 1 of Active CSS.

 ACSS is all about manual coding and taking back control with a method that is scalable for complex websites.